rbngtm1/AWS_Exam/sysops_administrator_key_notes/sysops.md

 ```
 AWS Organization helps to:
-a.	a.
+	a.
 Centrally Manage policies across multiple AWS Accounts
-i.	i.
+   	i.
 AWS Organizations allows you to manage multiple AWS accounts at once.
 You can create groups of accounts, and then attach policies to a group to ensure the correct policies are applied across the accounts.
 Organizations enables you to centrally manage policies across multiple accounts, without requiring custom scripts and manual processes.
-a.	b.
+	b.
 Control Access To AWS Services
-i.	i.
+  	i.
 With AWS Organizations, you can create Service Control Policies (SCPs) that centrally control AWS service use across multiple AWS accounts.
 You can specifically Allow or Deny individual AWS Services.
 For example you could deny the use of Kinesis or DynamoDB to your HR group within your AWS Organization.
 Even if IAM in that account allows it, SCP will overwrite it.
-ii.	ii.
+  	ii.
 Essentially you attach a policy to an organizational unit and every AWS accounts under that organizational unit will inherit that policy.
-a.	c.
+  c.
 Automate AWS Account Creation And Management
-i.	i.
+    i.
 You can use the AWS Organizations APIs to automate the creation and management of new AWS accounts.
 The Organizations APIs enable you to create new accounts programmatically, and to add the new accounts to a group.
 The policies attached to the group are automatically applied to the new account.
-a.	d.
+  d.
 Consolidate Billing Across Multiple AWS Accounts
-i.	i.
+    i.
 AWS Organizations enables you to set up a single payment method for all the AWS accounts in your organization through consolidated billing.
 With consolidated billing, you can see a combined view of charges incurred by all your accounts, as well as take advantage of pricing benefits from aggregated usage, such as volume discounts for Amazon EC2 and Amazon S3.

 If organization has setup multiple IAM users and the organization wants that each IAM user accesses the IAM console only within the organization and not from outside.
 Create an IAM policy with a condition which denies access when the IP address range is not from the organization.

-What are Resource Groups?
+Q> What are Resource Groups?
 Resource groups make it easy to group your resources using the tags that are assigned to them.
 You can group resources that share one or more tags.
 Resource groups contain information such as;
-a.	a.
+a.
 Region
-b.	b.
+b.
 Name
-c.	c.
+c.
 Health checks
 Specific information
-a.	a.
+a.
 For EC2- Public and Private IP addresses
-b.	b.
+b.
 For ELB – Port Configurations
-c.	c.
+c.
 For RDS – Database Engine, etc

 COST EXPLORER cost explores helps to explore and forecast cost.
-a.	a.
+a.
 Use tags to tag your resources
-b.	b.
+b.
 Configure tags for cost centres (such as by department, employee id, etc)
-c.	c.
+c.
 Activate cost allocation tags to track your costs by tags
-d.	d.
+d.
 Generates cost report in csv format

 AWS Config
 AWS Config is a fully managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.
 Enables:
-a.	a.
+a.
 Compliance auditing
-b.	b.
+b.
 Security analysis
-c.	c.
+c.
 Resource tracking
 Provides:
-a.	a.
+a.
 Configuration snapshots and logs config changes of AWS resources
-b.	b.
+b.
 Automated compliance checking
 AWS Config stores everything inside S3 bucket.
 When any changes happen in the resources, it will send an event to AWS Config which will than send to AWS Config S3 Bucket.
 As soon as something changes it could trigger a lambda function or you could schedule the lambda function to constantly look through AWS Config settings and tell you something is compliant.
 AWS Config will send notification to SNS notify to the system administrator.
 Terminology
-a.	a.
+a.
 Configuaration Items
-i.	i.
+ i.
 Point-in-time attributes of resource
-a.	b.
+b.
 Configuration Snapshots
  i.
 Collection of Config Items
-a.	c.
+c.
 Configuration Stream
  i.
 Stream of changed Config Items
-a.	d.
+d.
 Configuration History
-i.	i.
+ i.
 Collection of config items for a resource over time
-a.	e.
+e.
 Configuration Recorder
-i.	i.
+  i.
 The configuration of Config that records and stores config items inside s3.
 Logs config for account in region

 What we can see in AWS Config:
-a.	a.
+a.
 Resource Type
-b.	b.
+b.
 Resource ID
-c.	c.
+c.
 Compliance
-d.	d.
+d.
 Timeline
-i.	i.
+  i.
 Configuration Details
-ii.	ii.
+  ii.
 Relationships
-iii.	iii.
+	iii.
 Changes
-iv.	iv.
+	iv.
 CloudTrail Events
 Note: config is regional

 AWS CloudWatch vs CloudTrail vs Config
-1. 1.
-CloudWatch monitors performance
+1. CloudWatch monitors performance
-2. 2.
-CloudTrail monitors API calls in the AWS platform
+2. CloudTrail monitors API calls in the AWS platform
-3. 3.
-AWS Config records the state of your AWS environment and can notify you of changes.
+3. AWS Config records the state of your AWS environment and can notify you of changes.

 While sending data in CloudWatch, timestamp can be upto 2 weeks in past and upto 2 hours in future.
 High-Resolution Metrics